Skip to main content

 • The redirect no longer exists (or is changed).
 Let’s say you had a link from Site A → Site B but the link was first redirected through one or more other URLs (e.g., Site A → Site C→ Site B).
 If the linking site was to swap this link out so it linked directly (rather than going through a redirect chain) it would be reported as a Lost link.
 Same goes if the final URL of the redirect is changed to redirect elsewhere.

-NOTE: These lost links may be reported due to temporary issues with the redirects or pages.
+NOTE: These lost links may sometimes be also due to temporary issues with the redirects or pages.

 Why does Ahrefs report a backlink as “Lost” if I still see it on a page?